 Promote on Social Media

 Believe it or not, social media is one of the most powerful tools to spread awareness.
 Repost, tag your friends and followers, or even create your own effective educational posts.
-Don’t forget to use #NIAW, and #NationalInfertilityAwarenessWeek, and #RESOLVE!
+Don’t forget to use #NIAW2023 and #FindYourVoice!

 Join or Host a DIY Walk of Hope

 A DIY Walk of Hope gathers people in a community to come together, share stories, make donations, and walk for infertility.
 You can search for existing ones in your area and learn how to host one here.